-- If not, patient can be registered in the EBMT Registry (see Patient Registration Form). - 4.
-The patient registration form is completed and submitted. - 5.
-The relevant diagnosis form needs to be selected and completed. - 6.
-The relevant treatment form (HCT/CT/IST) shall be selected and completed, together with the Disease status at HCT/CT/IST form. - 7.
-The relevant follow-up forms need to be completed in due time (100 days, and annually)
+- 6. The relevant treatment form (HCT/CT/GT/IST) shall be selected and completed, together with the Disease status at HCT/CT/GT/IST form. - 7.
+The relevant follow-up forms need to be completed in due time (100 days, and annually).